junglesta/wherenodoctor/_posts/2016-01-01-03-how-to-examine-a-sick-person.md

 To test a person’s reflexes when you suspect tetanus, see p.
 183.

-### To check for loss of feeling in the hands, feet, or other parts of the body:
+### To check for loss of feeling in the hands, feet, or other parts of the body

 Have the person cover his eyes.
 Lightly touch or prick the skin in different places.
 Ask him to say ‘yes’ when he feels it.